Droeftoeter/nearby-pokemon-notifier/README.md

     new TrainersClub('username', 'password'),
     51.436596, // Latitude
     5.478001, // Longitude
-    5, // The amount of steps to walk
+    5, // Step amount, each step is a wider area around the previous.
-    0.07 // The search radius
+    0.07 // The scan area per request.
+The stepper will generate steps based on this and the amount of steps.
 );

 // Attach a new Slack handler